ArthurPieri/arthurpieri.github.io/content/_Extract data from MongoDB using python.md

 );

 ```
-> Note: please do not use CREATE OR REPLACE TABLE see [[98% Economy on Data Lake]]
+> Note: please do not use CREATE OR REPLACE TABLE see [[98% Economy on Data Lake]] for context

 > After that, all you need to do is start merging the new data into this table.
+Using COPY INTO or MERGE functions on Snowflake.

 ### Pros
 - Fast way to get you going
 - You don't need to deal with the data in Python
 ### Cons
 - Double or Triple the cost of storage
-	- Snowflake (external stage and internal stage), S3, and Mongo
+	- Snowflake (external stage and internal stage) and S3.
 - Put the processing cost into Snowflake (which can be expensive if not careful)
-- If anything changes in MongoDB you need to manually change the SQL that creates and updates ir raw table.
+- If anything changes in MongoDB you need to manually change the SQL that creates and updates the raw table.

 > If your data is mostly unmutable, and well structured, this can do the trick, but what happens when developers use to the fullest the not typing of data in Mongo?

 # Making it a little more future proof